-Full Council meetings
+Full Council meetings Committee meetings Sub-committee meetings

-Committee meetings

-Sub-committee meetings

-- a If the draft minutes of a preceding meeting have been served on councillors with the agenda to attend the meeting at which they are due to be approved for accuracy, they shall be taken as read. - b There shall be no discussion about the draft minutes of a preceding meeting except in relation to their accuracy.
-A motion to correct an inaccuracy in the draft minutes shall be moved in accordance with standing order 10(a)(i). - The accuracy of draft minutes, including any amendment(s) made to them, shall be confirmed by resolution and shall be signed by the chairman of the meeting and stand as an accurate record of the meeting to which the minutes relate. - d If the chairman of the meeting does not consider the minutes to be an accurate record of the meeting to which they relate, he shall sign the minutes and include a paragraph in the following terms or to the same effect:
+- The draft minutes of the previous meeting are to be provided to councillors а within 10 working days of that meeting. - b After the draft minutes have been served on councillors and prior to receiving the agenda to attend the next meeting, any suggestions to correct an inaccuracy in the draft minutes must be received in writing to the clerk or acting clerk prior to the forthcoming meeting.
+Any additional suggestions proposed at the meeting will not be considered. - С If the draft minutes of a preceding meeting have been served on councillors with the agenda to attend the meeting at which they are due to be approved for accuracy, they shall be taken as read. - d The accuracy of draft minutes, including any amendment(s) made to them, shall be confirmed by resolution and shall be signed by the chairman of the meeting and stand as an accurate record of the meeting to which the minutes relate. - If the chairman of the meeting does not consider the minutes to be an е accurate record of the meeting to which they relate, he shall sign the minutes and include a paragraph in the following terms or to the same effect: